 Unfortunately, after a lot of research in software process models and project management frameworks, Software and IT projects still have a very high failure rate.
 According to a study has been made by Mckinsey in 2012

 On average, large IT projects run 45% over budget and 7% over time while delivering 56% less value than predicted.
 That’s beside the common issues of deliverable quality of final software product according to specifications.

 Another study from McKinsey in 2014 regarding how to achieve success in large, complex IT projects.

 In this article, I’m not discussing why Software and IT projects implementation failed.
 I’m actually challenging the definition of success even after considering the software project implementation is successful but is it enough?
-Does it mean that we have operating application and can be involved in the day-to-day business activities?
+Does it mean that we have an operating application and can be involved in the day-to-day business activities?

 Unfortunately, successful implementation of the software project does not mean the software application is actually successful.
 In this article, I will discuss the reasons behind the unsuccessful operation of Software and IT projects.
 The success of your customer to use the application you implemented is a factor to have a successful implementation not only by signing off the project closure and to not fall into the successful failure trap.

 Another study from Mckinsey in 2009 mentioned that

 A team of business and IT executives helped the company find more than 50 unused applications to decommission, 150 redundant applications to consolidate.